-We prefer that you submit the above application items # 2-4 together in one of the following ways: mail, email, fax or in person.
+We prefer that you submit the above application items # 2-4 together in one of the following ways: mail, email, or fax.
 Please put your name on every document you submit to us.

 What address do I use to mail my application materials?